Kopano-dev/konnect/README.md

 directly connect to a LDAP server.

 All backends require certain general parameters to be present.
-Create a RSA key-pair file with `openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048` and provide the key file with the `--signing-private-key` parameter.
+Create a RSA key-pair file with `openssl genpkey -algorithm RSA -out private-key.pem -pkeyopt rsa_keygen_bits:4096` and provide the key file with the `--signing-private-key` parameter.
 Konnect can load PKCS#1 and PKCS#8 key files.
 If you skip this, Konnect will create a random non-persistent RSA key on startup.